Top Reasons Website Migrations Fail

 Ensure your new site has updated XML sitemap

 If your website URLs changed at all, you want to make sure Google is finding these new URLs as quickly as possible.
 You can jumpstart this process by re-submitting your old XML sitemap so Google crawls and finds all of the 301 re-directs as quickly as possible.
-Then you submit your new XML sitemap so Google finds new URLs that weren’t based off of previous URLs.
+It’s important to note, you must have your re-directs in place or this will not have the same positive impact.

 The number one fatal flaw for website migrations is changing URLs in bulk, when you update many URLs at once Google has to re-learn your whole website.
 How fatal?
 There are plenty of case studies that show 30+% drop offs in traffic and rankings that can take months to even years to recover.